 AN OVERVIEW OF FUNDRAISING VIA BDA WORKSHOPS

-As we complete our first full year of service to the DA and BDA fellowship through the "Let's Do BDA Together" workshops, we have done some financial analysis and have found some undesirable trends across both 2020 cycles:
+As we completed 2020, our first year of service to the DA and BDA fellowship through the "Let's Do BDA Together" workshops, we did some financial analysis and found some undesirable trends across both 2020 cycles:

 5% of participants contributed more than we asked for ($250 per workshop cycle, paid $20 bi-weekly, over six months)

 15% contributed exactly what we asked for (that is, $250 per cycle)